Futures Without Violence: About

-Futures Without Violence (previously known as Family Violence Prevention Fund) develops programs, policies, and campaigns geared toward individuals and organizations working to end violence against women and children around the world.
-The national nonprofit trains professionals such as doctors, nurses, judges, and athletic coaches on improving responses to violence and abuse.
-Futures Without Violence also works with advocates, policymakers, and others in an effort to build sustainable community leadership and educate people about the importance of respect and healthy relationships.
+The Family Violence Prevention Fund was established in 1980, and renamed Futures Without Violence in 2011, with the goal of ending violence against women and children across the globe.
+This organization creates international and national campaigns, policies, and programs that focus on the prevention of domestic violence and child abuse.
+In addition, they train a variety of people, including medical professionals (doctors, nurses, etc.), athletic coaches, and judges, on how to better respond to victims of domestic violence and child abuse.
+They work with advocates, politicians, and other community leaders to educate people on the importance of healthy relationships and respect.

 Origins

-In 1980, Esta Soler received a federal grant and founded the Family Violence Project.
-The grant money provided more funding and resources for education and training programs in response to domestic violence calls for police departments to undergo.
-This police response reform had a domino effect for police departments across the country.
+In 1980, Esta Soler received a federal grant and founded the Family Violence Prevention Fund.
+The grant provided more funding and resources for education and training programs in response to domestic violence calls.
+This led to police departments across the country getting federal funds to go to trainings to respond to and handle domestic violence calls.

 Development

-Soon after the grant for the Family Violence Project and the nationwide police response reform concerning domestic violence cases, Soler partnered up with various organizations to form the Violence Against Women Act (VAWA).
-The bill was drafted to provide more funding and services for domestic violence shelters across the country, to change the way police departments and court systems handled domestic violence cases, to provide more training and intervention programs concerning domestic violence, and help support public education campaigns nationwide.
-VAWA was passed on September 13, 1994.
-Domestic violence has decreased 80% since 1980 as a result.
-The Family Violence Project was later renamed as Futures Without Violence in 2011.
-Soler still serves as the founder and president of the nonprofit.
+Soon after receiving a grant from the Family Violence Prevention Fund and securing nationwide reform of police response to domestic violence cases, Soler partnered up with various organizations to form the Violence Against Women Act (VAWA).
+The bill was drafted to provide more funding and services for domestic violence shelters across the country.
+The bill also aimed to change the way police departments and court systems handled domestic violence cases.
+The Violence Against Women Act (VAWA) provided a landmark foundation for addressing violence and abuse experienced by women.
+Since the enactment of VAWA on September 13, 1994, there have been renewed efforts to provide more training and intervention programs concerning domestic violence and to continue supporting public education campaigns nationwide.
+Domestic violence has decreased by 80% since 1980.
+As a result, the Family Violence Prevention Fund was renamed Futures Without Violence in 2011.